Special Educational Needs (Coventry City Council SEND Local Offer)

 Heads of Department:

-They are responsible for checking on the progress of your child in the Academy with the SENCO in their subject area and identifying, planning and delivering any additional help your child may need (this could be things like targeted work. homework and additional support) Ensuring teaching and support staff are using Provision Maps when planning for your child’s lessons.
-They will feedback to the SENCO any issues arising from strategies required to support your child and review.
-Ensuring that all staff working with your child in the Academy are supported to deliver the planned work/ programme for your child, so they can achieve the best possible progress.
+Alongside the SENCO, Heads of Departments are responsible for checking on the progress of your child in their subject area.
+This will include identifying, planning and delivering any additional help your child may need (this could be things like targeted work. homework and additional support).
+They are also responsible for ensuring teaching and support staff are using Provision Maps when planning for your child’s lessons.
+They will feedback to the SENCO any issues arising from strategies required to support your child and will contribute to reviews.
+They will ensure that all staff working with your child in the Academy are supported to deliver the planned work/ programme for your child, so they can achieve the best possible progress.
 This may involve the use of support staff to complete specially planned work and the production of specialist resources.
 Ensuring that the Academy’s SEND policy is followed in their department and for all the pupils who they teach with any SEND.

-He is responsible for the day to day management of all aspects of the Academy, this includes support for children with SEND.
-He will give responsibility to the SENCO and class/subject teachers but is still responsible for ensuring that your child’s needs are met.
-He ensures that the Governing Body is kept up to date with any issues in the Academy relating to SEND.
+The principal is responsible for the day to day management of all aspects of the Academy which includes support for children with SEND.
+She will employ, monitor and support the SENCO in the undertaking of the role.
+Ensuring good progress is achieved by all pupils in the Academy.
+The Principal ensures that the Governing Body is kept up to date with any issues in the Academy relating to SEND.

 How Could My Child Get Help in The Academy?